xapian/xapian/xapian-core/docs/stemming.rst

 ---------------

 Linguistic irregularities slip through the net of a stemming algorithm.
-The English stemmer stems \`cows' to \`cow', but does not stem \`oxen' to \`ox'.
+The English stemmer stems `cows` to `cow`, but does not stem `oxen` to `ox`.
 In reality this matters much less than one might suppose.
 In English, the irregular plurals tend to be of things that were common in Anglo-Saxon England: oxen, sheep, mice, dice - and lice.
 Men, women and children are of course common today, but the very commonness of these